SarooTech/.github/profile/README.md

 - `extension`: file extension for file type

 This approach can be adapted to all file types, ensuring names remain unique, discoverable, and informative.

+# Part Numbers

+SAR-{1}{2}{3}

+- {1}: E: Electronics, M: Mechanics, S: Software
+- {2}: First character of the word that describes the purpose or name, e.g., Main board → M
+- {3}: Important information that makes the product distinguishable from similar products